History of algebra: Europe and the Mediterranean region

-Just as the death of Hypatia signals the close of the Library of Alexandria as a mathematical center, so does the death of Boethius signal the end of mathematics in the Western Roman Empire.
+Theon of Alexandria and his daughter Hypatia were the last active mathematicians in Alexandria in Late Antiquity, and the death of Boethius signal the end of mathematics in the Western Roman Empire.
 Although there was some work being done at Athens, it came to a close when in 529 the Byzantine emperor Justinian closed the pagan philosophical schools.
 The year 529 is now taken to be the beginning of the medieval period.
 Scholars fled the West towards the more hospitable East, particularly towards Persia, where they found haven under King Chosroes and established what might be termed an "Athenian Academy in Exile".
 Under a treaty with Justinian, Chosroes would eventually return the scholars to the Eastern Empire.
 During the Dark Ages, European mathematics was at its nadir with mathematical research consisting mainly of commentaries on ancient treatises; and most of this research was centered in the Byzantine Empire.
 The end of the medieval period is set as the fall of Constantinople to the Turks in 1453.